majafrankowska/Customer-High-Revenue-Classification-using-AutoGluon/README.md

-# 📊 Customer High Revenue Classification using AutoGluon
+#  Customer High Revenue Classification using AutoGluon

+Project developed as part of predictive modeling exercises for PUM class at PJATK

+---
 ## 🧾 Project Overview

 This project uses the **AutoGluon** library to build a classification model that predicts whether a customer will generate high revenue (`high_revenue`).
 The input data contains user information such as demographics, browser details, IP location, and browsing behavior.